Jacob and Esau

 Hendrick ter Brugghen, Esau Selling His Birthright, c.
 1627.

-The biblical Book of Genesis speaks of the relationship between fraternal twins Jacob and Esau, sons of Isaac and Rebekah.
+The biblical Book of Genesis speaks of a relationship between fraternal twins Jacob and Esau, sons of Isaac and Rebekah.
 The story focuses on Esau's loss of his birthright to Jacob and the conflict that ensued between their descendant nations because of Jacob's deception of their aged and blind father, Isaac, in order to receive Esau's birthright/blessing from Isaac.

 This conflict was paralleled by the affection the parents had for their favored child: "Isaac, who had a taste for wild game, loved Esau, but Rebekah loved Jacob."
-Even since conception, their conflict was foreshadowed: "And the children struggled together within her; and she said, If it be so, why am I thus?
+Even since their conception, conflict between them was foreshadowed: "And the children struggled together within her; and she said, If it be so, why am I thus?
 And she went to inquire of the Lord.
 And the Lord said unto her, Two nations are in thy womb, and two manner of people shall be separated from thy bowels; and the one people shall be stronger than the other people; and the elder shall serve the younger."

+Biblical narrative

 Genesis 25:26 states that Esau was born before Jacob, who came out holding on to his older brother's heel as if he was trying to pull Esau back into the womb so that he could be firstborn.
-The name Jacob means "he grasps the heel" which is a Hebrew idiom for deceptive behavior.
+The name Jacob means "he grasps the heel", which is a Hebrew idiom referring to deceptive behavior.